prateem/Carousel/README.md

 Implementations of `CarouselAdapter` have a default / standard `ViewHolder` baked in for use if desired - called `DefaultCarouselViewHolder`.
 It has a simple indeterminate loading circle .
+You can get an instance of this ViewHolder by calling `CarouselAdapter.getDefaultCarouselViewHolder(parentView)`

 If you are not interested in this pre-packaged ViewHolder, `onCreateViewHolder` and `onBindViewHolder` should return and work with your own implementation of a `CarouselAdapter.CarouselViewHolder`.

 Currently active item indicators are also automatically created and kept in sync with the carousel's ViewPager.